8 Tips for Filing a Lyft Claim After Being Injured in an Accident in Lyft

 - File a lawsuit when needed

-No matter what Lyft’s insurance company tells you, hiring the right attorney to have your back can only help your situation.
+No matter what Lyft’s insurance company tells you, having the right Lyft attorney in your corner can only help your situation.
 Your attorney will investigate the circumstances behind your crash and help figure out the right party to sue.
 They will also advise you about the amount of insurance coverage available because that is not always easy to deduce.
-Again, the rideshare company makes it very hard for you to file a claim by setting up a very confusing system.
+Again, the rideshare company makes it very hard for you to file Lyft insurance claims by creating a very confusing system.

-INSIDER TIP – The Rideshare Driver May Not Always Be the Responsible Party
+INSIDER TIP #8—The Rideshare Driver May Not Always Be the Responsible Party in Lyft Accidents

 The traditional rules of negligence will decide who was responsible for the accident.
 As an injured passenger, someone else’s insurance will need to pay for your injuries.
-You are not left in the cold to shoulder your own burden.
+You should not be forced to shoulder your own financial burden on top of your physical and emotional injuries.

-When you are filing an insurance claim after a rideshare accident, it is important to know the rules of insurance coverage.
+When you are filing a Lyft claim after a rideshare accident, it is important to know the rules of insurance coverage.
 Again, this is where the rideshare companies try to make it as hard as possible.

 There are many scenarios for whose insurance company applies and how much coverage there is.

 - In the best-case scenario, there is a $1 million policy in place.
 This is when the driver has accepted a ride request or has a passenger in the car.
-This continues when the passenger leaves the car after the ride terminates.
+This coverage ends when the passenger leaves the car after the ride terminates.

 - When the driver has the app turned on, but there is no passenger in the car, there is $50,000 in bodily injury per person, $100,000 in bodily injury per accident, and $25,000 in property damage per accident.